Asymmetric Errors: Pdf errors

 The Asymmetry $A$ is here defined as ${\sp-\sm \over \sp+\sm}$.
 Many models can handle arbitrary values of $\sp$ and $\sm$ and thus arbitrary $A$.
 Others, such as the Fechner and the skew normal, for which the extreme case is a half-Gaussian, cannot model the largest $|A|$.
 The dimidiated Gaussian can handle arbitrary $A$ but not arbitrary $\gamma/V^{3/2}$.

 The upper row of Figure~\ref{fig:pdf1} shows several models, with parameters chosen to match quantile values (on the left) and moments (on the right).
-For these moderate asymmetries the behaviour appears sensible and there is generally little difference between the shapes, except for the dimidiated Gaussian near the centre (where it probably doesn't matter very much).
+For these moderate asymmetries the behaviour appears sensible and there is generally little difference between the shapes and the curves coincide, {} except for the dimidiated Gaussian near the centre (where it probably doesn't matter very much).

 Two examples of larger asymmetry are shown in the lower row, and differences appear.
 Azzalini's skew normal distribution cannot handle these values.
 The Edgeworth form goes negative and develops a second bump, which is surely not physical.
-The distorted Gaussian shows a Jacobian peak which, again, is probably an undesired artefact.
-The railway Gaussian resembles the distorted but avoids the peak.
+The distorted Gaussian shows a Jacobian spike which, again, is probably an undesired artifact.
+The railway Gaussian resembles the distorted but avoids the spike.

 Other examples can be tried, and show the same behaviour: for moderate skewness the functions are well behaved and results are similar; for large skewness they need to be handled carefully.